IBM/ibm-spectrum-lsf-rtm-server/cacti/plugins/syslog/README.md

 smartd's feature to notify every 15 minutes of an impending drive failure, can be quieted using syslog's 'Re-Alert' setting.

-## Features
+## Core Features

-* Message filter
+* Message filtering

-* Message search
+* Message searching

-* Output to screen or file

-* Date time picker

-* Event Alerter
+* Message Alerting

+* Alert Levels of System and Host

+* Alert Methods of Individual and Threshold Based

-* Event Removal (for Events you don't want to see)
+* Message Removal Rules to Delete or Hide Messages

-* Filter events by Cacti Graph window from Cacti's Graph View pages
+* Filter Messages by Cacti Graph window from Cacti's Graph View pages

 * Use of native MySQL and MariaDB database partitioning for larger installs

 * Remote Log Server connection capabilities

 * Custom column mappings between Remote Log Server and required Syslog columns

+* Ability to Generate Tickets to Ticketing Systems through Script Execution

+* Ability to run alert specific commands at Alert and Re-alert times

+## Important Version 4.0 Release Notes

+In prior releases of Syslog, the Individual Alert Method would send an Email, open a ticket or run a command per line in the Syslog that matches the pattern.
+However, in Syslog Version 4, if you want an alert per Host, you will have to move your Alerts from the `System Level` to the `Host Level` as `System Level` Alerts will generate one command execution for all matching messages.

 ## Installation